rmarting/kafka-clients-quarkus-sample/README.md

 }
 ```

-That is!
-You have been deployed a full stack of components to produce and consume checked and valid messages using
+That's all folks!
+You have been deployed a full stack of components to produce and consume checked and
-a schema declared.
+valid messages using a schema declared.
 Congratulations!.

 ## Main References